 They set out the legal requirements for the design, installation, operation and maintenance of plumbing systems, water fittings and water-using appliances and supersede the previous Water Supply Byelaws.
 They have a specific purpose to prevent misuse, waste, undue consumption or erroneous measurement of water and, most importantly, to prevent contamination of drinking water.

-The Water Regulations Advisory Service (WRAS) provide national guidance on the regulations for water companies and their customers.
+Water Regs UK provide national guidance on the regulations for water companies and their customers.
 Water Companies are responsible for the enforcement of the Regulations within their water supply areas.
 You can see a copy of our enforcement policy which helps us meet our legal obligations.

 Where do they apply?